Here is a quick step-by-step guide to our top tips and best advice as you choose your outfits!

 3. CHOOSE A COLOUR PALETTE.

-After you’ve chosen mum’s outfit, think about 2-3 coordinating colours, some neutral and one of which pops and brings life to the outfits.
+After you’ve chosen mum’s outfit, think about 2-3 coordinating colours, some neutral, and one of which pops and brings life to the outfits.
 I’ve created a Pinterest board with family photo outfit ideas!
 Go check it out!

-4. ADD VARIETY WITH SUBTLE PATTERNS.
+4. ADD VARIETY WITH PATTERNS & TEXTURES.

 To add depth and interest to your photos, create dimension by having primarily solids with a few coordinating subtle patterns and textures.
 Patterns are great in small doses and add a lot of your photo.
 Avoid bold, large prints that can distract from the photo though.
-You want your family photos to be about you and not merely your outfits.

 - Go for loose, flowy, natural fabrics like linen, cottons etc that will move with you.

-- Avoid large prints, patterns and any large graphics or logos
+- Avoid large prints, patterns and any large graphics or logos.